rocatj12/MacUninstaller/README.md

 > Notes:
 > - Everything that is removed is only put into Trash Can, not completely removed, in case something goes wrong and needs to be put back
-> - View CHANGELOG to see known issues and additional information
+> - View [CHANGELOG.md](CHANGELOG.md) to see known issues and additional information

 <br>